 As part of her training, she has worked with individual and group therapeutic plans based on the clients’ needs using Psychodynamic Psychotherapy, Cognitive Behavioral Therapy, Humanistic Therapy, and Psychodynamic and Behavioral Play Therapy.
 Miss Nafsika is also accredited by the Cyprus Institute of Psychotherapy to carry out WISC-V assessments to children and adolescents.

 Her basic research interests include the therapeutic use of play in children therapy, working systemically to promote resilience in families, the sector of psychooncology and gynecology and their link to mental health.
-She is also currently working in the development of a Trauma specialty department within the Resilient Lives Centre.
+Miss Nafsika is currently the coordinator of the special department for Trauma and Grief support, called “Healing Lives” at the Resilient Lives centre for Social and Emotional Health.